IBE160/beergame/docs/PRD.md

 - Each player assigned one position (Retailer, Wholesaler, Distributor, Factory)
 - Turn-based synchronous gameplay (all players submit orders before turn advances)
 - Real-time presence indicators (online/offline, active/idle)
-- Game proceeds only when all players (or AI replacements) submit orders
+- Game proceeds only when all players (or AI replacements) successfully have submitted their orders
 - **User Value**: Collaborative learning with peers, realistic multi-party supply chain
 - **Acceptance Criteria**: Games support 4 concurrent players, presence updates within 2 seconds, turn synchronization accurate

 **FR-6.2: Player Activity Management**
-- AFK detection: 2-minute timer per turn
+- AFK detection: 2-minute timer per turn, configurable by instructor
 - Warning at 30 seconds remaining
-- Temporary AI takeover after 2 minutes (AI submits order for inactive player)
+- Option to temporarily ley AI takeover after 2 minutes (AI submits order for inactive player), configurable by instructor.
+If grading, the student will get not passed/F, if too many of the steps were taken by AI.
+The threshold is set by the instructor.
 - "Nudge" feature to notify inactive players
 - Manual instructor intervention capability (Classroom mode)
 - Consensual "Pause & Save" feature (all players must agree)
 - **User Value**: Games complete even with inactive players, fair progression
 - **Acceptance Criteria**: AFK timer accurate to second, AI takeover seamless, nudge notification delivered within 5 seconds

-**FR-6.3: In-Game Communication (If Enabled)**
+**FR-6.3: In-Game Communication**
+- This is a multi player feature
+- Text chat channels in the game:
-- Text chat between players in same game
+  - between players within the same role, always activated, no configuration
+  - between players with adjacent roles, configurable by instructor, off by default
+  - between player and AI
+  - between player and instructor
 - Basic profanity filtering
 - Chat history persisted with game
 - Instructor can disable chat per game